 The Perfect Physique is a film that covers the lifestyle of a handful of Fitness Models and Physique Competitors.

-I watched it this week (April ’17) on Netflix, and while it’s not strong on content I did make notes on what I found useful.
+I watched it this week (April ’17) on Netflix.
+While it’s not strong on content I did try to make notes on what I personally found useful.

-The format is a “round-table” of around ten guys with great bodies, discussing the different areas of their routine to find commonalities.
+The format is a “round-table” of around ten guys with great bodies.
+They discuss the different areas of their routine to find commonalities.

 I love a bullet point, so here’s everything I picked up that could be valuable to you: